neerajsurjaye/social-template-frontend/README.md

 # Socialize
-A text based social media site.
-Inspired by reddit.
+A text based social media site; Inspired by reddit;
-With its own Reccomendation system.
+With its own Reccomendation system;

 ## Images
 1: